yogeshchandrasekharuni/fast-agent/README.md

 fast-agent bootstrap workflow       # create "building effective agents" examples
 ```

-Other bootstrap examples include a Researcher (with Evaluator-Optimizer workflow) and Data Analysis (similar to ChatGPT experience), demonstrating MCP Roots support.
+Other bootstrap examples include a Researcher Agent (with Evaluator-Optimizer workflow) and Data Analysis Agent (similar to the ChatGPT experience), demonstrating MCP Roots support.

 > Windows Users - there are a couple of configuration changes needed for the Filesystem and Docker MCP Servers - necessary changes are detailed within the configuration files.